An extra-thorough examination of the likely, hidden and true costs of video

-So, the true opportunity costs of a client aren't just hurting your business, or turning it into decline.
-They might be more subtle or nuanced, like falling behind, becoming easy prey to competitor marketing action, or simply being more old-fashioned or less appealing to the new kind of buying behaviour documented at Gartner.
+So, the true opportunity costs of decent marketing aren't so much about hurting your business, or turning it into decline.
+They're probably more subtle or nuanced, like falling behind, becoming easy prey to competitor marketing action, or simply being more old-fashioned or less appealing to the new kind of buying behaviour documented at Gartner.

 You could spend money on sales and selling, and this is where Gartner's report is so revealing.
 Buyer preference for digital information used to be the domain of the sales team; the marketing team merely had to attract footfall and visitors to the website and the Contact Us phone call, button or webform, and for far too long it looked as if it was the only way of bridging the gap from website and digital marketing into the sales environment.

 Clearly, buyers have overtaken this, and are actively seeking far more digital information to help them not just make a decision, but to understand the calibre and character of your business.
 This is where video is so useful.

 The true opportunity cost of marketing may appear to be in sales activity, where you might further invest in hiring more salespeople, telesales or remote sales agents.
 Even in some of the most sophisticated relationship-based industries (banking, FinTech, insurance, Private Equity and VC, etc.), the sales team, with their heavy reliance on personal relationships, are increasingly expecting helpful, visionary, predictive, growth-full and reassuring information, videos and tools, to help them make a buying decision before they contact you for confirmation.